SilentCicero/throw-down/README.md

 -   `morphdom` **Function** either the `morphdom` or `yo.update` methods

 Returns **Function** - the update method `update(el, newEl, opts)`

+## Tag & Watch Design

+All `throw-down` does, is tag and watch a specific DOM element. `Connect` tags and sets up the element/cache, `update` helps carry the tag, and the `MutationObserver` does the watching.
+This is meant to simulate, not RECREATE component architectures for DOM components.

+## React Simulation

+Please note, the React simulation is just a simulation.
+It does not meet all React component standards yet.
+Only the `componentDidMount`, `componentDidUpdate`, `componentDidUnmount` and `shouldComponentUpdate` life cycle hooks are available.
+More hooks to come.

+Also note, `componentDidUpdate` will fire on every DOM mutation.
+This may mean, your component could update several times with one internal `setState` change.

 ## Component mutation